 Lastly, I’m compelled by Jesus’ vision and invitation to all recorded in the Gospels and echoed in the letters and Acts of the Apostles.
 Jesus’ call to discipleship is an invitation to experience “abundant life (John 10:10).”
 It’s an invitation to follow Jesus’ example of love, compassion, and justice for all.
 Jesus’ call compels me to live in community, care for the poor and sick, and fight systems of social, economic, and political injustice.
 In short, it’s the adventure of a lifetime!

 My passion for ministry arises from personal experience.
 Many thoughtful teachers, pastors, and friends nurtured, challenged, and informed my faith journey.
 I desire to be a pastor deeply committed to the world-transforming love of God.
-I desire to listen, lead, and act with compassion and empathy to the pains and joys of the faith family at St. Andrew UMC, the community-at-large, and our global world.
+I desire to listen, lead, and act with compassion and empathy to the pains and joys of the faith family at Lakewood United Methodist Church, the community-at-large, and our global world.